nuxt-modules/harlem/README.md

 3. Follow the [Harlem guide on how to create and use your stores](https://harlemjs.com/guide/introduction/getting-started.html#create-your-first-store).

+   **Note**: `createStore` will be auto-imported wherever you use it, so you don't need to import it yourself.

 ## Development

 - Run `yarn prepare` to generate type stubs.